 “We were playing well,” shares Fran Elizalde, after La Irenita Grand Champions’ win against La Irenita GSquared, at Palermo.
 “I think we had a mix of good and not-so-good moments, but I am very happy.
 In the moments we played really well and we were able to hit the ball, the team worked very well because we all play very well as a team.
 It’s a lot of fun.”

 The last three years have been unforgettable for the La Pampa-born player.
-He claimed big titles in the US – CV Whitney Cup, 2020 – and England – British Open, 2022 -, in addition to particiate in important finals in Argentina – Hurlingham, 2020 and 2022; Palermo 2021 -; and France – Open de France 2020.
-These achievements demonstrate that Francisco Elizalde is one of the best players in the world and he is capable to adapt at his best to any team worlwide, and be seen.
+He won big titles in the US – CV Whitney Cup, 2020 – and England – British Open, 2022 -, in addition to playing important finals in Argentina – Hurlingham, 2020 and 2022; Palermo 2021 -; and France – Open de France 2020.
+These achievements demonstrate that Francisco Elizalde is one of the best players in the world, and he is capable of adapting his game to fit any team in the world.

-Last but not least, Fran is excited with his aim to be back to the championship match at Palermo once again: “The first goal is to qualify to the final, which would be a tream; it would be terrific to be standing there, singing the anthem.
-That’s the first thing; and then, try to win”.
+Elizalde is truly excited about what’s to come: “The first goal is to qualify for the final, which would be a dream; it would be terrific to be standing there, singing the anthem.
+That’s the first thing.
+And then, we have to try and win.”